zawette/.net-Notes/dotNet_core_rest_api.md

 ## custom validation
 custom validation for a dto is possible by either by :
-+ extending the IValidatableObject interface and implementing the Validate method
++ extending the IValidatableObject interface and implementing the Validate method on the dto
 + class level input validation with a custom attribute (class that extends ValidationAttribute and implements IsValid)

 ## DI IOC